Metso Plus approach

 Avoiding CO2 emissions in our own operations and logistics

-- Installation of solar panels at manufacturing locations in Australia, China, India and Mexico
+- Installations of solar panels at manufacturing locations in Australia, China and Mexico

-- Change from diesel to electric forklifts and company vans in Australia, China and Finland
+- Change from diesel to electric tow-trucks and company vans in India and Ireland and installing electric vehicle charging stations in Finland

 Health and safety performance

 We have an uncompromising approach to health and safety for all our employees, partners, customers and other stakeholders, and a comprehensive agenda to continuously improve our safety performance.
-In 2024, our LTIFR was 1.4 and TRIFR 2.7.
+In 2025, our TRIFR was 2.5.

 Our supplier engagement